Victor L. Butterfield

 Victor L. Butterfield (February 7, 1904 – November 19, 1975) was an American philosopher and educator who served as the eleventh President of Wesleyan University from 1943 to 1967.

 Early life and education

 He was born February 7, 1904, in Kingston, Rhode Island to Kenyon L. Butterfield and Harriet M Butterfield.
 He attended Cornell University and received his B.A. in 1927 and M.A. in 1928.
 In 1936 he earned a Ph.D. from Harvard.

+Career at Wesleyan University

+During Butterfield's tenure as president of Wesleyan, the longest in its history, the number of faculty and students doubled, and its endowment increased from $10 million to $150 million.